 When someone says, they have or want bonding that is in reference to using these composite fillings to stick to the sides of teeth.
-There is a lot to do with bonding of teeth and it really makes a wonderful restorative material.
+There is a lot to do with the bonding of teeth and it really makes a wonderful restorative material.

 Another great aspect of these fillings is that they are “bonded” into the tooth.
-These tooth colored materials are superior to gold, amalgam, and ceramic restorations in that they have a strong bond to the tooth.
-Which means composite tooth colored fillings actually help hold the tooth together, making the tooth stronger!
+These tooth-colored materials are superior to gold, amalgam, and ceramic restorations in that they have a strong bond to the tooth.
+Which means composite tooth-colored fillings actually help hold the tooth together, making the tooth stronger!

 3. Gold Fillings The Bling

 Gold fillings are made of gold!
 They are very expensive and most people these days don’t want to see gold in their mouths.
 These fillings can be done two ways; first, they can be cast gold using the lost wax technique which was seen in the ancient Mayan culture and is still used today.
 This technique requires two visits one to prep the tooth and temporize the tooth.
 Then a second visit to seat the filling or inlay.
 The second type of gold filling is called a gold foil filling.
-A gold foil filling is a technique that stopped being used widely in the 1960’s.
-The dentist would take the gold leaf and put little sheets of gold into the cavity then hit a tiny metal instrument with a small hammer to make the gold conform the filling.
+A gold foil filling is a technique that stopped being used widely in the 1960s.
+The dentist would take the gold leaf and put little sheets of gold into the cavity then hit a tiny metal instrument with a small hammer to make the gold conform to the filling.
 It sounds like fun doesn’t it?